schneebergerlab/GameteBinning_tetraploid/Pipeline.md

 * otava.p_utg.fasta

-(Polish the preliminary assembly - not necessary here.)
+(Polish the preliminary assembly - not necessary, so not given here)

 Index it with bowtie2 for later read alignment (4 threads used)